syncfusion-content/blazor-docs/blazor/gantt-chart/data-binding.md

 }
 ```

+> * Indent/Outdent is not supported for Hierarchy Data.

 ### Self-Referential / Flat Data Binding

 The Gantt Chart component can be bound with self-referential data by mapping the data source field values to the `Id` and `ParentID` properties.